Automotive air conditioning: R-12

-R-12, the first automotive air conditioning refrigerant, was invented in 1928 by a team of scientists put together by Thomas Midgley, Jr. The team of scientists set out to create refrigerants which led to the invention of chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
-From these two inventions, two refrigerants were created, R-12 and R-22.
-For many decades, both of these refrigerants could commonly be found in households and businesses.
+R-12, the first automotive air conditioning refrigerant, was invented in 1928 by a team of scientists put together by Thomas Midgley, Jr. whom set out to systematically study refrigerants, leading to the discovery of chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) refrigerant compounds.
+From these two compounds, two refrigerants were isolated for widespread use, R-12 and R-22.
+Beginning in 1931 and for over 50 years, both of these refrigerants could commonly be found in households and businesses.
 R-12 was also used in automotive air conditioning systems because it was the first safe non-flammable refrigerant.
 This refrigerant was the industry standard until the 1970s when scientists discovered that R-12 contained chlorine which depleted the ozone layer in the earth’s atmosphere.
 When R-12 was released from either a leak in systems or improperly disposing of contaminated freon, the gaseous freon would go up into the atmosphere.
 Chlorine molecules from the refrigerant would break up ozone molecules in the atmosphere, which produced holes in the ozone, that in turn contributed to the destruction of the ozone layer.
 R-12 continued to be used until a new refrigerant could be invented that had fewer negative effects.
 R-12 was used in automotive air conditioning systems until the mid-90s when production was banned by the government and replaced with a new refrigerant, R-134a.
 R-12 can still be bought and sold but is no longer produced.
 This makes R-12 very expensive and hard to find.
 R-12’s global warming potential number is very large at about 11,000.

 R-134a

-The second automotive air conditioning refrigerant invented was R-134a.
+The second generation automotive air conditioning refrigerant discovered was R-134a.
 R-134a is a hydrofluorocarbon refrigerant that contains fluorine and hydrogen.
-The successor to R-12, R-134a was a new refrigerant that no longer contained chlorine that could deplete the ozone layer.
-R-134a is a greenhouse gas, it has a lower global warming potential than R-12.
+The successor to R-12, R-134a contains no chlorine that could deplete the ozone layer.
+R-134a is a greenhouse gas with a lower global warming potential than R-12.
 New cars produced in the early 1990s contained the new refrigerant in their air conditioning systems.
 Owners of older cars with R-12 systems would either have to invest in an R-12 to R-134a conversion system, buy a new car, or find a qualified technician to recharge their older R-12 system.
-R-134a has been used in cars for almost 30 years.
+Since 1990, R-134a has been used in cars for over 30 years.
 R-134a’s global warming potential number is about 1,430.